 Why Intermittent Fasting Does Not Dictate Weight Loss

-You’ve likely heard of intermittent fasting and it’s effect it has on weight loss.
-While it can be a useful tool for some, keep in mind it is not some sort of magical method or that it’s an automatic guarantee for weight loss.
+You’ve likely heard of intermittent fasting and its effects on weight loss.
+While it can be a useful tool for some, it’s important to understand that it’s not a magical method or an automatic guarantee for weight loss.

-As with many other ways of trying to keep calories in check, intermittent fasting has its advantages.
-It is a simple way to cut out an extra 300+ calories from your diet.
-It’s also been known to be a great tool for people who struggle with food addiction to better identify when they’re actually hungry versus eating out of habit.
-However, if at the end of the day you’re eating in a surplus, the time in which you do or don’t eat will have will not make a difference when it comes to your weight loss.
+As with many other calorie-control strategies, intermittent fasting has its advantages.
+It’s a simple way to cut out an extra 300+ calories from your diet.
+It’s also known to help individuals struggling with food addiction better identify when they’re actually hungry versus eating out of habit.
+However, if you’re still consuming a calorie surplus by the end of the day, the timing of your meals won’t make a difference for weight loss.

-The reason why people claim to have success with intermittent fasting isn’t because they starve themselves for 16+ hours a day and then binge on chocolate chip cookies and pizza.
-It’s because they’re using it as a tool to keep their calories and macros in check while still eating healthy and within their goals during their “feeding hours.”
+The reason why people claim success with intermittent fasting isn’t because they starve themselves for 16+ hours and then binge on chocolate chip cookies and pizza.
+It’s because they use it as a tool to keep their calories and macros in check while still eating nutritious meals during their “feeding hours.”

-In general, intermittent fasting should never be thought of as a diet, but more of a patterned way of eating.
-It’s great for people who:
+In general, intermittent fasting should never be thought of as a diet but rather as a structured pattern of eating.
+It works well for people who:

 • Hate breakfast or usually skip it